How does exercise help mental health?

 Everyone deserves to live with good mental health.
 However, us men usually aren’t as good at taking care of our mental wellbeing as we should be.
 We don’t talk about mental health problems enough and too few of us seek help for them.
 We need to change that.

-We’re doing our bit to help change things.
-As part of our contribution to Movember, we’re talking more openly about men’s mental health.
+We’re doing our bit to help change things by talking more openly about men’s mental health.
 Here, we’ll explain how you can take care of and improve your mental health with exercise.

 What is mental health?